ncatlab/nlab-content/pages/1416.md

 ### Remarks ###

-* Some authors call this precisely an [[exact functor|left exact functor]], see the definition there.
+* Some authors call this precisely a [[exact functor|left exact functor]], see the definition there.

 ## Properties ##